contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Temples maintain a limited supply of temple clothing that full-time missionaries may use.
 There is no rental charge while they are in missionary training centers and when they are authorized to participate in temple ordinances while serving in the mission field.
 If needed, this clothing may be used by missionaries receiving their own endowment.

+Members may not make ceremonial temple clothing or temple garments.

 The garment is available in a variety of fabrics and styles, including for women who are pregnant or nursing ([store.ChurchofJesusChrist.org](https://store.churchofjesuschrist.org)).

 Members who need garments in a size that is not offered may contact a clothing consultant to place a special order.
 Contact information is available at [store.ChurchofJesusChrist.org/contactus](https://store.churchofjesuschrist.org/contactus).